Point-set models for homotopy coherent coalgebras: Introduction

 Our actual main theorem is not about $\mathcal A_\infty$-coalgebras, but about coalgebras over a general cofibrant dg operad.
 On the one hand, these coalgebras over a cofibrant dg operad can be endowed with a left-transferred model structure from chain complexes using the methods of \cite{BHKKRS, HKRS, GKR}.
 On the other hand, in order to be able to state the general theorem, we need to first define a good notion of coalgebras over enriched $\infty$-operads.
 In this, we will closely follow an approach of Heuts \cite[Appendix A]{heuts2024}, who considered the problem of giving a good $\infty$-categorical definition of not necessarily conilpotent coalgebras over an enriched $\infty$-\emph{cooperad}.

 In the following, we work with the notion of enriched $\infty$-operad defined in \cite[Section 4.1.2]{BrantnerPhD}.
 See also \cite[Section 5.2.4]{ShiPhD} for a thorough exposition of these ideas.
-This approach is very similar to the one carried out in \cite{Haugseng}, and should be in fact equivalent; however, to the best of our knowledge, this comparison has not been shown yet.
+This approach is very similar to the one carried out in \cite{ChuHaugseng20}, and in fact they were very recently proven to be equivalent in \cite{arakawa2026}.
 Let us also point out a mismatch in terminology in the literature.
 Classically, one speaks of operads \emph{in} a given category $\mathsf C$.
 In higher category theory, one speaks of $\infty$-operads \emph{enriched} in $\mathsf C$.
 The phrase $\infty$-operad, with no modifications, always means $\infty$-operad enriched in the $\infty$-category of spaces $\mathbf {Spc}$.

 If $\mathscr P$ is an $\infty$-operad, then we can define $\mathscr P$-algebras in any symmetric monoidal $\infty$-category.
 But if $\mathscr P$ is an $\infty$-operad enriched in a given $\infty$-category $\mathbf C$, then we can speak of $\mathscr P$-algebras in a symmetric monoidal $\infty$-category $\mathbf D$ only when $\mathbf D$ is copowered over $\mathbf C$.
 Hence if $\mathscr P$ is an $\infty$-operad enriched in $\mathbf D = \mathbf D(\kk)$, then we can not directly imitate \cref{def:coalgebra} to give a definition of what it means to be a $\mathscr P$-coalgebra in $\mathbf D$, since $\mathbf D^{\mathrm{op}}$ is not copowered over $\mathbf D$.